wix-incubator/DetoxInstruments/Documentation/ProfilingOptions.md

 It is recommended to start with the default value and only increase sampling frequency if necessary.

+### Threads

+The **Record thread information** option controls whether any thread information is recorded during profiling.
+Recording thread information can provide additional performance metrics per thread.
+Normally, recording thread information is not an expensive operation and should be enabled unless absolutely not needed.

+The **Collect stack traces** option enables the recording of the stack trace of the heaviest thread.
+This provides code symbol information for additional debugging purposes.
+This is a relatively inexpensive operation, but depending on the sampling frequency, may have a slight performance cost.

+The **Symbolicate stack traces** option enables the runtime symbolication of symbols collected in stack traces.
+This further assists development by creating human-readable symbols.
+This is a relatively inexpensive operation, but depending on the sampling frequency, may have a slight performance cost.

 ### Disk Usage

 The **Collect open file names** option enables the collection of names of files open in the app at the time of sampling.
 This is a relatively inexpensive operation, but depending on the sampling frequency, may have a slight performance cost.